 Post-Merger Integration Audit

-- Answers key questions about the last merger or acquisition: (a) How were the events, decisions, communications, and actions surrounding the merger handled?
+- How were the events, decisions, communications, and actions surrounding the merger handled?

 - Determine the depth of review required

 - Interview or conduct written surveys with executives, managers, employees, and if appropriate, customers and board members

 - Combine the qualitative and quantitative data to provide feedback and recommendations

 - Presentation summary

 - Ratings of overall merger and announcement success

 - Effects of merger on productivity

 - Satisfaction with pace of merger, consolidation of products, offices, systems, and management efforts to answer employee questions

 - Benefits of merger to employees, customers, and shareholders.